 7. Processed Meats: Meats that have been preserved, cured, or smoked—such as sausage, hot dogs, lunch meats, and bacon—have been linked with an increased risk of heart disease.
 One reason is that these processed meats are often high in sodium, which can elevate your blood pressure.
 Plus, many of them contain artificial flavors, colorings, and preservatives.
 My recommendation: Replace processed meats with wild caught salmon and organic meats you cook at home, such as roasted turkey or baked chicken.

 8. White Flour: Your body converts white flour to sugar, which spikes your blood sugar and contributes to inflammation.
-Therefore, for heart health, you want to avoid bread, pasta, and other foods that are made with white floor.
+Therefore, for heart health, you want to avoid bread, pasta, and other foods that are made with white flour.
 My recommendation: Choose foods made from whole wheat flour.
 Or, better yet, look for healthier glucose-free options like quinoa and Ezekiel bread.

 9. High Fructose Corn Syrup: High fructose corn syrup is processed differently in the body than other sugars.
 It is metabolized in the liver where it’s converted into triglycerides which are linked to an increased risk of cardiovascular disease.
 Moreover, when triglycerides rise, the level of HDL “good” cholesterol goes down.
 That’s bad news for heart health.
 My recommendation: Read labels carefully and avoid foods made with high fructose corn syrup.